 \section{Additional numerical experiments with MNIST}

 In this appendix, we provide additional results with the MNIST database.
-In Figure~\ref{fig:mnist} we considered a `4' to `9' continuum.
-Here we also present the results for a `1' to `7' continuum, in Figure~\ref{fig:mnist_extra} for the very same neural network as in Figure~\ref{fig:mnist} (averaging over of the same 10 training runs on the full MNIST database), and in Figure~\ref{fig:mnist_extra_deeper} for a deeper network.
+In Fig.~\ref{fig:mnist} we considered a 4 to 9 continuum.
+Here we also present the results for a 1 to 7 continuum, in Fig.~\ref{fig:mnist_extra} for the very same neural network as in Fig.~\ref{fig:mnist} (averaging over of the same 10 training runs on the full MNIST database), and in Fig.~\ref{fig:mnist_extra_deeper} for a deeper network.

 In addition we plot the tuning curves of a set of neurons in the last hidden layer of one of the model trained, as observed in response to contiguous items along each continuum.
-See the discussion in the main text, end of Section~\ref{sec:mnist}.
+See the discussion in the main text, end of Sec.~\ref{sec:mnist}.